bayleeadamoss/zazu-fallback/readme.md

 After the last search in the list, `youtube: { name: 'YouTube', url: 'https://www.youtube.com/results?search_query='}` by default, add a comma: `youtube: { name: 'YouTube', url: 'https://www.youtube.com/results?search_query='},`.

 Now you can create your own entry.
-For example, if you had setup a custom search in Chrome for Google Cache, it would look like this:
+For example, if you setup a custom search in Chrome for Google Cache, it would look like this:

 `https://webcache.googleusercontent.com/search?q=cache:%s
 `